Jade Hovine: 2024–2025 season

 Hovine planned to open her season at the Nebelhorn Trophy in September; however, she withdrew for medical reasons as she suffered from inflammation in her vertebrae.
-She instead debuted at the Trophée Métropole Nice Côte d'Azur in October, where she finished in seventeenth place after falling twice in her free skate.
+She instead debuted at the 2024 CS Trophée Métropole Nice Côte d'Azur in October, where she finished in seventeenth place after falling twice in her free skate.

 In November, Hovine had a stronger performance at the 2024 Volvo Open Cup in November, where she won the bronze medal.
 She said that she was disappointed with her short program there but that winning a medal boosted her morale.
 Hovine next competed at the 2024 CS Tallinn Trophy, where she finished in fifth place.
 Afterward, she caught the flu but competed again at the Santa Claus Cup, her third competition that month, though she said afterward that she was not in a good physical state to compete and the competition left her exhausted.

 In January, Hovine competed at the 2025 European Championships in Tallinn, Estonia.
 She finished the short program in eleventh place after landing a new triple flip-triple loop jump combination, which she had wanted to try in competition after having success with it in practice for several months.
 Hovine said that she was happy with her performance, especially as she had travel difficulties getting to the competition and had been crying due to stress in her last practice before the short program.
 She was also skating with inflammation in her foot due to a boot issue.
 In her free skate, although she had no falls, she made several mistakes on her jumps and fell to sixteenth place overall.

 Hovine competed at two further competitions in February, the 2025 International Challenge Cup and the 2025 Bellu Memorial, in an attempt to reach the minimum technical score to be eligible for the 2025 World Championships.
 However, she failed to do so by only 0.09 points.
 At those events, she finished fourth and fifth, respectively.

+2025–2026 season

+Hovine opened her season by winning bronze at the 2025 Master's de Patinage.
+She went on to compete at the 2025 CS Nepela Memorial but withdrew from the event following the short program.
+In October, Hovine finished fourth at the 2025 Trophée Métropole Nice Côte d'Azur and won silver at the 2025 Gordion Cup.
+The following month, she finished twenty-second at the 2025 CS Warsaw Cup.

+On 26 February 2026, Hovine was called up to compete at the 2026 World Championships following Loena Hendrickx' withdrawal.
+At the 2026 World Championships, she finished thirtieth after the short program, unable to advance to the free skate.